sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   do you want use stubbing over mocking and vice-versa?
 - What is the reason controller TimeEntryControllerTest code has “verify” method?
-- If you have code with tree structure, do you want to use unit testing with mocking or do just integration testing?
+- If you have classes in a tree structure (for example, Class A has dependencies of class B and C and class B has a dependency D, in other words, class A and B has dependencies while class C has no dependencies), which class do you want to do Unit testing and which classes you want to do integration testing?
+- What about a class that depends on backing services such as database?
+How will you perform the integration testing?

 - In the case of testing respository's delete(..), why there is no training method? it is because respository's delete method returns void.